Why Gen Digital Inc. (GEN) Stock Could See Much Higher Prices Ahead

 Sponsored

-The stock witnessed a 5.35% gain in the last 1 month and extending the period to 3 months gives it a 3.94%, and is 0.31% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.10% over the week and 2.30% over the month.
+The stock witnessed a 8.67% gain in the last 1 month and extending the period to 3 months gives it a 3.94%, and is -0.53% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.67% over the week and 2.27% over the month.

 Gen Digital Inc. (GEN) Top Institutional Holders